ishtiakk/ishtiak.github.io/README.md

 Third-year undergraduate at [Nanyang Technological University (NTU)](https://www.ntu.edu.sg/), pursuing a Bachelor of Science in Physics with a Second Major in Data Analytics.
 My primary interests lie in theoretical physics, specifically quantum dynamics, statistical mechanics, and general relativity.
 I am expected to graduate in January 2028.

 Beyond my coursework and research, I have a strong interest in problem-solving and teaching.
-I was an active participant in the Bangladesh Physics Olympiad (BdPhO) until 2023, and have since transitioned to mentoring at their national training camps.
-I have also mentored students at the Bangladesh Junior Science Olympiad (BdJSO).
+I was an active participant in the Bangladesh Physics Olympiad (BdPhO) until 2023 and later mentored at multiple national training camps for the Bangladesh Physics Olympiad and Bangladesh Junior Science Olympiad.
 I have previously worked with Mercor Intelligence to design adversarial, Olympiad-level physics problem sets to test and train AI models.
-Teaching competitive physics directly inspired me to compile extensive study notes in both Bengali and English to make advanced concepts more accessible.
+Teaching competitive physics inspired me to compile extensive study notes in both Bengali and English to make physics concepts more accessible.

 <a href="CV_Ishtiak_Golam.pdf" target="_blank"><b>Curriculum Vitae (PDF)</b></a> | **Email:** <a href="mailto:isht0001@e.ntu.edu.sg">isht0001@e.ntu.edu.sg</a>